2022 Multi-Club Competition

 Newton, Boston, Gateway, and Stony Brook Camera Clubs are going camera-to-camera in a four-way competition.
 To make our best showing, we need YOU to participate.
 There are 8 categories, and you can enter an image in one category, images in all categories, or anything in between.

 All in a Row

 Illustration & Graphic Design

 Performers & Performances

 Category descriptions are below.
 It's important to read these carefully.
 We suggest that you print out this mini-list and carry it in your camera bag.

 Each club will select their entries for each category from member submissions.
 Our club has opted on a mini-show to collect possible submissions.

-Please submit your images using the DropBox link on the 2022 Multi-Club Mini Show page.
+Please submit your images using the DropBox link above or on the 2022 Multi-Club Mini Show page.

 After the mini-show, a panel will convene to select our entries - a total of 16 photos.
 We will select one regular and one advanced photo in each of the 8 categories listed above in advance of the March 28th multi-club deadline.